DominikM198/ProbRoadClass-DeepLearning/README.md

 ## 3. 01_CNN

 #### Data
-For the data there should be a folder with the name "datasets" having following structure:
+For the data, there should be a folder with the name "datasets" having the following structure:
 ```
 +---classification
     +---test